Treaty of Kyehae

-The Kyehae Treaty was signed in 1443 ("Kyehae" is the Korean name of the year in the sexagenary cycle) between the Joseon dynasty and Sō Sadamori as a means of controlling Japanese piracy and legitimizing trade between Tsushima island and three Korean ports.
-It is also called Kakitsu Treaty (嘉吉条約, Kakitsu Jōyaku); 1443 is the third year of the Kakitsu era in the Japanese calendar.
-The treaty was the last document signed between Japan and Korea for 433 years till 1876.
+The Kyehae Treaty was signed in 1443 ("Kyehae" is the Korean name of the year in the sexagenary cycle) between the Korean Joseon dynasty and the Japanese Sō clan which provided for the supression of wokou pirates, who used Sō owned Tsushima as a base of operations, and legitimized trade between Tsushima and three Korean ports.
+In Japan, it is called the Kakitsu Treaty (嘉吉条約, Kakitsu Jōyaku); 1443 was the third year of the Japanese Kakitsu era.

-Precedents
+Background

 Tsushima was then an important trade center.
-The private trade started between Goryeo, Tsushima, Iki, and Kyūshū, but halted during the Mongol invasions of Japan between 1274 and 1281.
-The Goryeosa, a history of the Goryeo dynasty, mentions that in 1274, an army of Mongol troops that included many Korean soldiers killed a great number of Japanese on the islands.
+Trade flowed between Korean Goryeo, and the Japanese islands of Tsushima, Iki, and Kyūshū, but halted during the Mongol invasions of Japan between 1274 and 1281, which Goryeo contributed to in its brief time as a Mongol vassal.

-Tsushima became one of the major bases of the wokou, Japanese pirates, also called wakō, along with the Iki and Matsuura.
-Repeated pirate raids made the Goryeo dynasty and the subsequent Joseon dynasty at times placate the pirates by establishing trade agreements and negotiate with the Muromachi shogunate and its deputy in Kyūshū and at times use force to neutralize the pirates.
-In 1389, General Pak Wi (朴威) of Goryeo attempted to clear the island of Wokou pirates, but uprisings in Korea forced him to return home.
+Tsushima became a major base for the wokou, along with Iki and Matsuura.
+Repeated wokou raids led Goryeo, and subsequently Joseon, to placate them by establishing trade agreements and negotiating with the Ashikaga shogunate and its deputy in Kyūshū, as well as using force to neutralize them.
+In 1389, General Pak Wi (朴威) of Goryeo attempted to clear Tsushima of wokou, but uprisings in Korea forced him to return home.

-On June 19, 1419, the recently abdicated King Taejong of Joseon sent General Yi Chongmu to an expedition to Tsushima Island to clear it of the Wokou pirates, using a fleet of 227 vessels and 17,000 soldiers, known in Japanese as the Ōei Invasion.
-The Korean army returned to the Korean Peninsula on July 3, 1419, and Korea gave up occupation of Tsushima.
-In 1443, the Daimyo of Tsushima, Sō Sadamori proposed a Kyehae treaty.
-The number of trade ships from Tsushima to Korea was decided by this treaty, and the Sō clan monopolized the trade with Korea.
+On June 19, 1419, the recently abdicated King Taejong of Joseon sent General Yi Chongmu on an expedition to Tsushima to clear it of wokou, using a fleet of 227 vessels and 17,000 soldiers known in Japan as the Ōei Invasion.
+The army returned to Korea on July 3, 1419, and Korea gave up occupation of Tsushima.

 Terms

-This treaty was signed by Joseon dynasty king Sejong the Great and the Lord of Tsushima island in 1443.
-The daimyō of the So clan of Tsushima island was granted rights to conduct trade with Korea in fifty ships per year, in exchange for receiving a substantial stipend from the Korean government and aiding to stop any Japanese coastal pirate raids on Korean ports.
+This treaty was signed by Joseon King Sejong the Great and daimyō of the Sō clan Sō Sadamori in 1443.
+The Sō clan was granted a substantial stipend from the Joseon government and the right to conduct fifty ships' worth of trade with Joseon per year in exchange for their aid in stopping wokou raids on Joseon ports.
 The treaty was discarded by the revolt of the Sampo in 1510.